Quarterly Financial Report

-The decrease of $12.2 million can be explained in part by a timing difference in the recovery by GAC of costs from other organizations that share the department’s space and services at missions abroad (Co-locators) as well as reductions in occupancy by other organizations, resulting in less revenues being collected.
+The increase of $5.6 million in revenues originates from a timing difference in the recovery of costs from other organizations that share the department’s space and services at missions abroad (Co-locators).
+Delays in revenue collection led to lower revenue reported in the first three quarters of 2015-2016.

 3. Risks and Uncertainties

 As a federal department operating in a complex and rapidly changing environment that is influenced by many external factors, such as political, economic controls, social contexts and shifting global trends, Global Affairs Canada (GAC) is exposed to a broad range of risks in Canada and abroad.
 In addition, the department faces funding pressures and must operate in a time of fiscal restraint.
 Effective risk management is, therefore, critical to the department’s ability to deliver results for Canadians.

 GAC continues to be more pragmatic and versatile in its management of funds.
 The department has improved financial forecasting and continues to find ways to absorb or fund activities.
 To support senior management decisions to reallocate funds within existing spending authorities, the department undertakes activities to reassess the needs and demands of various program areas without compromising on the delivery of program results.
 This approach has reinforced the importance of linking funding to departmental priorities and the branch objectives which support them.
 Branches and program areas have also grown more attentive to the department’s financial limitations as they are identifying their pressures earlier, reviewing their activities and available funds more frequently, and are increasingly utilizing forward planning.

 During the period of transition to centralized government pay services, the department is closely monitoring its salary expenditures.